 Biogas Utilization

 The recovered methane from the headspace was assumed to be converted to thermal energy to supplement natural gas demand for building hot water use.
 Biogas cleaning and compression was not included in this model due to lack of available data.
-The destruction efficiency associated with burning the biogas in an energy/thermal device (e.g., dual fuel biogas/natural gas boiler or flare) was modeled as 0.99 (IPCC 2006), with five percent of produced biogas escaping as fugitive emission (UNFCCC 2012).
+A methane destruction efficiency of 99% was modeled for biogas combusted in an energy/thermal device (e.g., dual fuel biogas/natural gas boiler or flare) (IPCC 2006), with five percent of produced biogas escaping as fugitive emission (UNFCCC 2012).
 Avoided natural gas production and fossil carbon dioxide emissions are calculated based on fuel heat content using Equation 6.
 Other emissions resulting from biogas combustion are assumed to be equivalent to those of the replaced natural gas given equivalent combustion technology and appropriate biogas cleaning (Darrow et al. 2017).